 (4) "Environmental accessibility adaptations" means those physical adaptations to the home, required by the individual service plan, which are necessary to ensure the health, welfare, and safety of the individual, or which enable the individual to function with greater independence in the home, and without which, the individual would require institutionalization.
 Such adaptations may include the installation of ramps and grab-bars, widening of doorways, modification of bathroom facilities, or installation of specialized electric and plumbing systems that are necessary to accommodate the medical equipment and supplies that are necessary for the welfare of the individual.
 Excluded are adaptations that add to the total square footage of the home and adaptations or improvements to the home that are of general utility, and are not of direct medical or remedial benefit to the individual, such as carpeting, roof repair, or central air conditioning.
 All adaptations shall be provided in accordance with applicable state or local building codes.

-(11) "Three-year period" means the three-year period beginning with the individual's initial enrollment date and ending three years later.
+(14) "Three-year period" means the three-year period beginning with the individual's initial waiver enrollment date and ending three years later.
 Subsequent three-year periods begin with the ending date of the previous three-year period and end three years later.

 (C) Provider qualifications

-(1) Environmental accessibility adaptations shall be provided by an independent provider or an agency provider that meets the requirements of this rule and that has a medicaid provider agreement with the Ohio department of job and family services.
+(1) Environmental accessibility adaptations shall be provided by an independent provider or an agency provider that meets the requirements of this rule and that has a medicaid provider agreement with the Ohio department of medicaid.

 (2) A county board or a regional council of governments formed under section 5126.13 of the Revised Code by two or more county boards may provide environmental accessibility adaptations only when no other certified provider is willing and able.